What is landlord insurance?

 The majority of landlord insurance policies will include contents insurance, others you may have to select it as additional cover.

 You should still consider contents cover even if you’re letting an unfurnished property.
 Contents cover should include curtains, carpets, white goods and other kitchen appliances, so a small amount of cover would offer significant peace of mind if they were damaged.
-However only one in four landlords actually request a contents policy as part of their landlords insurance, according to CIA Insurance data.

 Any contents that belong to the tenant will need to be covered by the tenant with a tenant’s insurance policy.